ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

             )
         ```

-        The newly created client information will be displayed in the results:
+        The newly created client information will be displayed in the JSON output.

-        >{"_id":"openidm-ui-enduser-jso", . . . }
+        The following example shows the key field:

+        ```json
+        {"_id":"openidm-ui-enduser-jso"}
+        ```

-    * Option 2: Utilizing the platform sample UI
+    * Option 2: Using the platform UI

         * Navigate to [AM Console](https://login.sample.forgeops.com/console)
         * Sign in with *`amadmin/password`*